QuantEcon/lecture-python-intro/lectures/intro_supply_demand.md

 +++

-It we solve the equation defined by the second equality in the above line for $q$, we obtain the competitive equilibrium quantity; it equals the same $q$ given by equation  {eq}`eq:old1`.
+If we solve the equation defined by the second equality in the above line for $q$, we obtain the competitive equilibrium quantity, which equals the same $q$ given by equation  {eq}`eq:old1`.

 The outcome that the quantity determined by equation {eq}`eq:old1` equates supply to demand brings us a **key finding:**